Examine me, O LORD, and try me; Test my mind and my heart.Psalm 26:2(NASB)

 "Vindicate me, O Lord," is David’s earnest cry from the depth of his heart, "for I have walked in my integrity.
 I have trusted in the Lord without wavering," he pleads.
 "Examine me, O Lord, and try me.
 Test my mind and my heart – for I have walked in Your truth."

 In this verse, David calls for the Lord to examine his morals, his integrity and ethics, his character and motives.
 He is crying out for the Lord to appraise both his actions and attitudes – his heart, his mind, and his motives.

 In the Bible, the heart is often linked with the emotions while the mind is associated with one’s inner motives, and in his heart and mind, David is convinced that he has walked righteously before the Lord and is claiming God's promise to come to his defence when opposed by evil.
 David knew that "God’s loving-kindness was ever before his eyes," for he was a man of faith who trusted God's Word – and we have His same promise that He will also fight for us when we are surrounded by ungodly accusers.

 Despite his faith in the Lord and in spite of being a man after God's own heart, David had to endure many difficulties and dangers, but he knew that God would not fail Him nor forsake him.
 And as we examine the life and times of David the king, we see God working all things together for good.

 Heavenly Father, thank You for the encouraging witness we have in the life of David.
-May we never forget that Your plan and purposes are working out in our life for our eternal benefit and for Your greater glory – even during those times when we are beset by difficulties, dangers, deprivation and disappointments.
+May I never forget that Your plans and purposes are working out in my life for my eternal benefit and for Your greater glory – even during those times when I am beset by difficulties, dangers, deprivation, and disappointments.
 Help me to cling to You every moment of the day and in all I do, may I become a testimony of a life who trusts in God alone.
-This I ask in Jesus name, AMEN.
+This I ask in Jesus' name, AMEN.